YJAJ/YJAJ.github.io/blog/_posts/2018-11-18-notes-on-zfnet.markdown

     </script>
 </head>

-This post focuses on understanding [the paper](https://arxiv.org/abs/1311.2901) "Visualizing and Understanding Convolutional Networks".
+This post focuses on understanding ["Visualizing and Understanding Convolutional Networks"](https://arxiv.org/abs/1311.2901) "Visualizing and Understanding Convolutional Networks".
 To explore core concepts presented in the paper, some better explanations have been adopted from [fast.ai](https://www.fast.ai/) and [Standford CS231N](http://cs231n.stanford.edu/2017/).

 This paper was interesting because the authors 1) placed efforts to visualise convolutional layers (which was a kind of a black box) and 2) used this visualisation to find better hyperparameters of the existing architecture, AlexNet.
 In the abstract, the motivations were articulated as identifying 'why large Convolutional Network (CNN) work well' and 'how they might be improved', so this paper focuses on the details around 'how' and 'why' through a good range of experiments.